-When to fly to Vilnius
+When to fly

 The locals love eating and drinking al fresco and many restaurants will even provide outdoor blankets to ensure that their guests keep warm as night falls.
-The influx of summer tourists makes this period the most expensive time to visit the city but adventurous tourists will find plenty to do during the off-peak and shoulder seasons.
-For example the celebrated Vilnius Jazz festival that takes place annually over the course long weekend in the middle of October.
+The influx of summer tourists flying to Vilnius makes this period the most expensive time to visit the city but adventurous travellers will find plenty to do during the off-peak and shoulder seasons.
+For example the celebrated Vilnius Jazz festival that takes place annually over the course of a long weekend in the middle of October.
 The festival offers around 4 days of concerts, workshops and jam sessions for spectators to enjoy through its broad outlook on current trends in jazz.

 Getting around Vilnius